How to install a computer network card

 Install into Expansion slot

 Today, network cards connect to the PCI slot.
-Locate an available slot within the computer and gently push the card into the slot until it snaps into place.
+Locate an available slot in the computer and gently push the card into the slot until it snaps into place.
 Once the card is in the expansion slot, place a screw into the top of the card to hold the card into position.